 Yes.
 Cookies are small files that a website or its service provider transfers to your computer’s hard drive through your Web browser (if you allow) that enables the site’s or service provider’s systems to recognize your browser and capture and remember certain information.

-They are also used to help me understand your preferences based on previous or current site activity, which enables me to provide you with improved services.
+They are also used to help us understand your preferences based on previous or current site activity, which enables us to provide you with improved services.

 - Help remember and process the items in your shopping cart.

 - Understand and save your preferences for future visits.